 This will be a multi-centre, open, non-randomised study.
-Eligible patients will be those with operable gastric, gastro-oesophageal junction or lower oesophageal adenocarcinoma who are about to undergo peri-operative chemotherapy with either the ECF/EOF or ECX/EOX (epirubicin, Cisplatin/oxaliplatin and capecitabine/5-FU)

-regimens.
-Additionally, patients randomised in the NCRN STO3 study to receive ECX + bevacizumab will also be eligible.
+Eligible patients will be those with advanced gastric or oesophageal adenocarcinoma who are about to undergo chemotherapy with either the ECX/ECF (epirubicin, cisplatin and capecitabine/5-FU) or EOX/EOF (epirubicin, oxaliplatin and capecitabine/5-FU) regimens.
+Additionally, patients randomised in the NCRN REAL-3 study to receive EOX + panitumumab will also be eligible.

 Prior to starting therapy, 20 mL of venous blood will be taken, on one occasion, for laboratory analysis.
-Further samples of 20 mL of venous blood will be taken on day 1 of each subsequent pre-operative chemotherapy cycle, on completion of preoperative chemotherapy, prior to post-operative chemotherapy, on day 1 of each cycle of post-operative chemotherapy, and at the time of any subsequent documented disease relapse.
-Where possible (depending on patient follow-up arrangements at participating Cancer Centres and Cancer Units), 20 mL of venous blood will also be collected at each subsequent follow-up visit after completion of chemotherapy until there is documented disease relapse.
+Further samples of 20 mL of venous blood will be taken on day 1 of each subsequent chemotherapy cycle and at the time of any subsequent documented disease progression.
+Where possible (depending on patient follow-up arrangements at participating Cancer Centres and Cancer Units), 20 mL of venous blood will also be collected at each subsequent follow-up visit after completion of chemotherapy until there is documented disease progression.
 Patient treatment, supportive care, and disease assessment will be unaffected by participation in this study.
-Buffy coats will be prepared and plasma will be frozen, and then samples will be transferred to the Analytical Services Unit at the Centre for Oncology and Applied Pharmacology, University of Glasgow.
+Buffy coats will be prepared and plasma will be frozen, and then samples will be transferred to the Translational Pharmacology Laboratory at the Wolfson Wohl Cancer Research Centre, University of Glasgow.
 Buffy coat samples will then be transferred for analysis of RTL to the Department of Medical Biosciences, Umea University, Sweden.
-Plasma for the analysis of secreted senescence-associated proteins will be transferred to the Max-Planck-Research Group on Stem Cell Aging, Ulm University, Germany.
-Analysis of the other biomarkers of cellular senescence, and of cytokeratin-18, will be performed by the Analytical Services Unit at the Centre for Oncology and Applied Pharmacology, University of Glasgow.
+Analysis of the other biomarkers of telomere-associated genes, cellular senescence, and of biomarkers of drug-induced changes in cellular function, will be performed by the Translational Pharmacology Laboratory at the Wolfson Wohl Cancer Research Centre, University of Glasgow.